Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 ## Configuring the Scenario

-Now, encapsulate the task within a scenario configuration to define a complete workscenario, including data preparation, triggering the Dataiku scenario, and
+Now, encapsulate the task within a scenario configuration to define a complete scenario, including data preparation, triggering the Dataiku scenario, and
 post-processing:

 ```python